 Some Business Credit Usage Can Affect Personal Credit Reports

-However, certain credit card issuers such as Capital One and Discover have reported business credit card usage to personal credit reporting agencies such as Experian and Transunion.
-This credit reporting practice seemingly conflates the spending and credit habits of the business with the personal credit usage of an individual despite a business credit card being ostensibly used for business expenses.
-As a result, the use of certain business credit cards can create a distorted personal credit profile that is rendered inaccurate by the reporting of business card usage distinct from personal credit history.
+Yet, certain credit card issuers such as Capital One and Discover have reported business credit card usage to personal credit reporting agencies such as Experian and Transunion.
+This credit reporting practice conflates the spending and credit habits of the business with the personal credit usage of an individual despite a business credit card ostensibly used by the small business owner for business expenses.
+As a result, the use of certain business credit cards can create a distorted personal credit profile that is rendered inaccurate by the reporting of business card usage that has nothing to do with personal credit history.
+If you are applying for a mortgage or other form of personal credit, this can create an inaccurate and potentially misleading personal credit profile.

 Federal And State Consumer Credit Reporting Law Require Accurate Credit Reporting